-The Biomedical Advanced Research and Development Authority (BARDA), has selected the Coulter Translational Program to join their network to accelerate the development of technologies to address 21st century health security threats to the United States.
+The Biomedical Advanced Research and Development Authority (BARDA), has selected the Coulter Translational Program (now known as Biolocity) to join their network to accelerate the development of technologies to address 21st century health security threats to the United States.
 The Coulter Program is a philanthropic, multi-institutional network that provides early-stage, patient-impacting university technologies with resources needed to reach commercial success.

 BARDA’s 2019 expansion of the Division of Research, Innovation, and Ventures (DRIVe) supports their goal to stimulate investment and innovation in health security products and technologies.
 The Coulter Program’s role in this network is to identify technologies and companies of strategic interest to DRIVe and bridge the development gap to commercial application by connecting these technologies with BARDA and Coulter resources.

 As a member of the DRIVe accelerator network, the Coulter Program will provide innovators and researchers with a key link to BARDA, and other accelerators for funding and resources to support their commercialization.
 The network will empower entrepreneurs creating medical technologies and create a pipeline of promising health security products.